withastro/adapters/.changeset/ten-cougars-pretend.md

 In v3, you could deploy your SSR-Rendered Astro pages to ODBs by enabling the `builders` config option, and then specifying the TTL on a per-page basis.
-In v4, there's the `cacheOnDemandPages` option that works very similarly - take a look at the README to learn more.
+In v4, a new `cacheOnDemandPages` option replaces this config option.

 **Action Required:**
 Replace the `builders` config option with `cacheOnDemandPages`.